June 2022 Update for Lightroom Classic and Lightroom

 A few Other Things to Note

-Before on to Lightroom I wanted to mention that the Canon R3 is now supported for tethering.
-Additionally, Adobe has improved the behind-the-scenes process for clearing out old unused previews to help manage disk space better.
-And finally, the Export function can now be aided by your GPU as as you have enough horse (automatically enabled if you have 8GB VRAM or higher, otherwise, you can try enabling in the Custom section of the Performance preferences).
+Before moving on to Lightroom I wanted to mention that the Canon R3 is now supported for tethering.
+Additionally, Adobe has improved the behind-the-scenes process for clearing out unused previews to help manage disk space better.
+And finally, the Export function can now be aided by your GPU as long as you have enough horse power (automatically enabled if you have 8GB VRAM or higher, otherwise, you can try enabling in the Custom section of the Performance preferences).
 Ok, pretty cool stuff.
 Let’s see what’s new in the Lightroom.

 Edit Videos in Lightroom (Mac, Win, iOS, and Android)